 Students may fulfill their language requirement at Barnard and have it count towards the Classics and Ancient Studies degree by taking a year's worth (or one intensive class) of Greek, Latin, Ancient Egyptian, Akkadian, or Aramaic.

 The Classics Department is the beneficiary of the Matthew Alan Kramer Fund, whose principal purpose is to support the production of plays in Ancient Greek or Latin.
-Students of the department have produced Antigone, Medea, Alcestis, Persians, Eumenides, Cyclops, Electra, Clouds, Trojan Women, Rudens, Helen, Trachiniae, Bacchae, Hippolytus, Heracles, Birds, and Persa, which have provided an exciting and different learning experience for the participants.
+Students of the department have produced Antigone, Medea, Alcestis, Persians, Eumenides, Cyclops, Electra, Clouds, Trojan Women, Rudens, Helen, Trachiniae, Bacchae, Hippolytus, Heracles, Birds, Persa, and more.
+Recordings of past performances can be found here.

 Every effort is made to introduce students to considerable resources for the study and influence of the Classics in New York City, including plays, films, and museum and gallery visits.

-Our students are involved in compiling an annotated bibliography of texts, media, and scholarship relevant to the study of race and ethnicity in the ancient world.
-The bibliography is organized along methodological lines and serves as a broad and productive entry for individuals interested in race, ethnicity, and multiculturalism in antiquity.
+Our students are involved in an ongoing project particularly interesting texts, media, and scholarship relevant to the study of race and ethnicity in the ancient Mediterranean world.
+The resources are organized along methodological lines, and the site serves as a broad and productive entry for individuals interested in race, ethnicity, and multiculturalism in antiquity.